POLICY REVISION IMPLEMENTED ON 01/06/2022

 • sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse.

-• upskirting, which typically involves taking a picture under a person’s clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+• up skirting, which typically involves taking a picture under a person’s clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.

 • sexting (also known as youth produced sex)

-DEFINITIONS OF ABUSE (VULNERABLE ADULTS)
+KEY TERMS AND DEFINITIONS (VULNERABLE ADULTS)

 For the purposes of this policy, these definitions have been taken from ‘The Office of the Public Guardian’ model policy: https://www.gov.uk/government/...